Skip to Main Content

 Whether you’re a small organization with limited resources or a larger organization with advanced research analytic capabilities, the critical elements for a successful moves program are the same:

 • Donor Levels: Knowing where a donor “is” before the donor can be “moved.”
+For example: subscriber, occasional giver, sustainer

 • Action Plans: Developing an action plan to move constituents at each donor level.
+For example: call donors who attended your last event

 • Measurements: Quantitatively measuring the results of the action plans.
+For example: percentage of donors who responded to a solicitation email

 • Refactoring Process: Analyzing the measurements and making adjustments to the action plans based on said analysis.
 The best organizations refactor constantly.
+For example: Decide to do thank-you calls to donors who gave more than $100 instead of sending letters, based on last quarter’s response rate

 Section 2

-The Six Steps of Moves Management
+The 6 Steps of Moves Management

 No matter what you call it, the processes are likely similar.
 You segment your constituents, choose your approach, and monitor for results that will inform future efforts.